Becoming a better teacher is something all pole dance instructors can and should work towards.

 In fact, improving your teaching skills is just as important as staying up on the latest pole dancing tricks and moves.

 Unfortunately, sometimes we pole instructors - unlike a teacher who gives lectures on abstract subjects like philosophy - can get so wrapped up in our subject matter and in the skill set of "doing," that we sometimes forget about the teaching end of things.

 That's why - every now and then - it can be helpful to take a step back and see if there are things we'd like to change or perhaps things we could do differently to become a better teacher.

 Here are 3 tips to help you do just that, plus one bonus tip to tie it all together.
 Ready?
 Here we go!

 Feedback rarely happens on its own, so if you want some you'll usually have to go out and get it!
 Often we ask our students for feedback, for example with a written evaluation.

-I've found, however, that students often aren't willing to give really honest feedback.
+However, it's often the case that students aren't willing to give really honest feedback.

 If they like your class they'll keep coming, and if they don't, they tend to just quietly disappear without telling you why they didn't come back.

-One way of gathering feedback that I've found to be very beneficial, is to ask colleagues for some specific suggestions on how you can improve.
+An alternative way of gathering feedback that can be very beneficial, is to ask colleagues for some specific suggestions on how you can improve.

 After all, you're all teaching professionals and you understand the role of honest critique in becoming a better teacher.